 But this, she wrote, is “the whole raison d’etre of Dido.
 She can’t settle down; for if she had no more urgent problems to tackle then the future would be empty and featureless; there would, in fact, be nothing to hope for.”
 Nevertheless there were a few more injustices to put right before Joan Aiken at least, could let Dido go.

 It is absolutely in character that Dido’s closing words, in Joan Aiken’s last book The Witch of Clatteringshaws, should be happy and hopeful, finally making sense of some of the most bitter episodes of her past.
 She reconciles herself to the dark and unloving side of her old Pa, by celebrating what was miraculous about him, the spirit that lives on beyond the story – his music.
-And at the same time Joan Aiken allows herself to re-write the ending of Black Hearts in Battersea.
-A different and more hopeful moon is shining down:
+And at the same time Joan Aiken allows herself to re-write the original desperately sad ending of Black Hearts in Battersea.
+Dido found a future for herself after all, and now a different and more hopeful moon is shining down: